kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

 <a href="https://imgur.com/CdOeA77"><img src="https://i.imgur.com/CdOeA77.png" title="source: imgur.com" /></a>

 The `Licks` resource is really the core of the app, since *PracticeBuddy* is based around musical phrases (AKA licks).
-So, I thought it would make sense to implement the AJAX and JSON functionality there, to start.
+So, I thought it would make sense to implement the AJAX and JSON functionality there, first.

 The `licks#index` view now makes an AJAX GET request for JSON to the `licks#index` action.
 This action now utilizes `respond_to` in order to serve as a JSON API (as I am doing here) or to implicitly render the correlated html.erb template, depending on what the request is asking for.